ampproject/amphtml/extensions/amp-adblock-detector/amp-adblock-detector.md

 **style/layout guidelines 2 (optional)**

-Information on how to layout and style `amp-adb-detector`.
+Information on how to layout and style `amp-adblock-detector`.

 ```
 example